chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/date/index.md

 Setting a number relative to the current date (current = when you open the document), enables a template designer to set a date prior to the current, or x days after the current date.

-As an example, setting 0 in the "Start" date (Type Relative Date), prevents the end user to pick a date in the past.
+As an example, setting 0 in the "Start date" (Type Relative Date), prevents the end user to pick a date in the past.

 ![screenshot](date10.png)

-### Exclude days
+### Excluded days

 Choose what days of the week should be excluded from the selection available for the end user.